Aussie investors hitch ride on home building through 'secondary exposures'

 “It depends on how long you think the duration of the housing cycle will be and how long it will last for - it could continue for a good period of time,” he said.

 Another reason investors are pouring into secondary exposure stocks is that pure property companies have performed well over the past year.
-Some investors saw further gains limited, though there’s still potential to outstrip the broader market so long as demand for new construction holds.
+Some investors saw further gains limited, though there stll potential to outstrip the broader market so long as demand for new construction holds.

 “I think once they get into the full swing, you’ll see the true operational leverage these companies do have, which could be quite high,” Ausbil’s Xiradis said.